 Cleaning Up

-Common Challenges and Solutions When Plastering a Wall
+Common Plaster Challenges and Solutions

-Avoiding “Holidays”
+Avoiding Holidays

 - Maintain consistent pressure when applying the plaster.

-- Ensure complete coverage of the wall.
+- Ensure complete wall coverage.

 - Work in good lighting to spot any missed areas.

-Dealing with Fast-Setting Plaster
+Dealing With Fast-Setting Plaster

-If the plaster is setting too quickly:
+If the plaster is setting too quickly, try the following:

 - Work in smaller sections.